Government-General of Taiwan: Chief of General Affairs

 The Chief of General Affairs (Japanese: 總務長官, Hepburn: Sōmu Chōkan, Pe̍h-ōe-jī: Chóng-bū Tiúⁿ-koaⁿ), named Chief of Civil Affairs (Japanese: 民政長官, Hepburn: Minsei Chōkan, Pe̍h-ōe-jī: Bîn-chèng Tiúⁿ-koaⁿ) before 1919, was the primary executor of the policy in Taiwan, and the second most powerful official after the Governor-General.

 Internal Departments

 In 1895, the Government-General was founded with three departments: Department of Civil Affairs, Department of Army, Department of Navy.
 The military departments are to prepare the warfare with the rebellions in Taiwan.
-The Departments of Army and Navy were soon been merged into Department of Military Affairs in 1896.
+The Departments of Army and Navy were soon merged into Department of Military Affairs in 1896.
 With the Civil-Military divide in the 1910s, the Department of Military Affairs were reorganized as the Taiwan Army Command under Imperial Japanese Army.
 All bureaus under the Department of Civil Affairs became independents departments under the Government-General, and the Chief of Civil Affairs (then Chief of General Affairs) became a role similar to a head of Government.

 At the end of Japanese rule, the Government-General has the following organs.